chadlavi/recipes/food/condiments-sauces-toppings/monitoba-honey-dill-sauce.md

 # Manitoba honey dill sauce

 THE number one sauce for chicken fingers/tenders (in Manitoba).
-As recommended by Bill Oakley on Ep.
-742 of Jordan Jesse Go
+As recommended by Bill Oakley on [Ep.
+741 of Jordan Jesse Go](https://maximumfun.org/episodes/jordan-jesse-go/ep-741-pickle-chill-summer-with-bill-oakley/)

 ## Ingredients